 The Upper Warren region is home to ten endangered fauna species that are known to be vulnerable to cat attack.

 Modelling suggesting that the Felixer™ has the potential to reduce feral cat density by over 80% is being tested in bushland surrounding the wetlands.
 ‘Safe mode’ testing has confirmed that the traps are extremely safe for native species.

-Three trials have been completed to date achieving reductions in cat activity of up to 78% over a 10 to 15 week period strongly suggesting that Felixer traps may have long-term benefits to native species’ survival.
-South West NRM is continuing to improve the results by using data from remote cameras to identify landscape scale patterns in cat activity to inform the placement of the Felixer traps and better target these invasive predators.
+Four trials have been completed to date achieving reductions in cat activity of up to 49% over a 10 to 15 week period strongly suggesting that Felixer traps may have long-term benefits to native species’ survival.
+These trials recorded 7,000 sightings of feral cats and 41,000 sightings of native fauna from almost two million images.
+South West NRM is continuing to improve the results by using data from remote cameras to identify landscape-scale patterns in cat activity to inform the placement of the Felixer traps and better target these invasive predators.

 The outcomes of this research will determine whether Felixer™ grooming traps could be added to the existing suite of predator management techniques.
 If successful, they could be a vital tool in the fight to conserve our vulnerable native fauna.

 This project is delivered by South West NRM, through funding from the Australian Government’s National Landcare Program